DeclanChidlow/vale.rocks/src/posts/the-implementation-of-this-site.md

 It isn't always precisely accurate.
 A slight delay in updating the status is to be expected due to the manual fetching, and metadata might not always be precise, especially if sourcing listening data from a disorganised provider, but it is well within the realms of reason overall.

+### Now Page

+I didn't just want a plain page to manually update.
+It seemed like a tedious endeavour and a flawed approach.
+It'd mean overwriting the previous content in such a way that prevents an archive from being created.

+However, archiving the entire page also seemed suboptimal.
+If I find myself updating with frequency -- perhaps weekly -- surely there will be parts of it that don't change: points that remain static.
+Copying the same content and thus duplicating it is a messy approach and is too noisy to be useful in any form of archive.

+Thus, I designed a system where each update is a YAML file.
+These YAML files contain sequentially numbered keys which can be overwritten by later-dated files when they're merged down.
+This allows me to, for example, replace the second point by defining a new value for 2 without disturbing the other existing points.
+There is also a specific 'overall' key for my more general updates.

+My current mood is also displayed via an embed from [imood.com](https://imood.com).

 ### Development & Deployment

 My development workflow for this site is pretty trivial.
 I run a local Origami dev server via [Bun](https://bun.com/) on my laptop and make my edits via Neovim.
 It's more or less the standard development flow you'd expect of any web-based project.
 All writing on the site is done with the exact same flow.

 For more info about the software of my development environment, my [article on the technology I use](/posts/uses) is worth referencing.

 I very much treat this site as a testing ground for my learning and therefore generally start using new features as soon as they are newly available in [Baseline](https://web.dev/baseline).
-My readership is generally technical, so they _should_ know how to update their browsers; furthermore, I love being on the bleeding edge, so the minor inconvenience of things perhaps not looking quite right to some people is a trade-off I'm willing to make.
+My readership is generally technical, so they _should_ know the importance of having an up-to-date browser; furthermore, I love being on the bleeding edge and experimenting with all the fun new web platform features on my site, so the minor inconvenience of things perhaps not looking quite right to some people is a trade-off I'm willing to make.
+Sticking to semantics ensures it degrades reasonably on niche browsers.

 I handle source control via Git with GitHub serving as a repository host.
 In fact, the code for this site is source-available [in its entirety](https://github.com/DeclanChidlow/vale.rocks) if you'd like to have a look.